scaleapi/SWE-bench_Pro-os/README.md

 * Commercial (Private) Leaderboard: <a href="https://scale.com/leaderboard/swe_bench_pro_commercial">https://scale.com/leaderboard/swe_bench_pro_commercial</a>

+## News

+(10/3) Notes on reproducing paper results:
+For the research paper, we ran SWE-Agent results which are cost-limited to $2 per instance and 50 turns.
+Since this limits the model performance, we are running additional evals which have no cost limit and a turn limit of 250 and will report those results as well.

 ## Overview
 SWE-Bench Pro is a challenging benchmark evaluating LLMs/Agents on long-horizon software engineering tasks.
 Given a *codebase* and an *issue*, a language model is tasked with generating a *patch* that resolves the described problem.